hyakuhei/OSSG-Security-Practices/avoid_dangerous_input_parsing_libraries.md

 conf = yaml.load(conf_str)
 ```

-Niether pickle or eval should ever be used with input that is not trusted.
+Neither pickle nor eval should be used with input that is untrusted.

 ```python
 import pickle